angular/flex-layout/README.md

 #### Intro

-The goal of ngMaterial's Layout features to provide syntactic sugar and allows developers to easily and intuitively create responsive and adaptive layouts.
+Angular Material's Layout features were purposed to provide syntactic sugar and allow developers to easily and intuitively create responsive and adaptive layouts.

 #### Implementation v1